Oekn5w/horizon-load-remover/README.md

 * OBS
 * [Advanced Scene Switcher Plugin](https://github.com/WarmUpTill/SceneSwitcher/) (1.24.3 or later)
 * LiveSplit layout with the [LiveSplit Server](https://github.com/LiveSplit/LiveSplit.Server#install) component
-* [Python 3.11](https://www.python.org/downloads/windows/) has to be installed (For OBS 29 Python 3.12 does not work), on a path that does not contain spaces.

 ## Setup
 Advanced Scene Switcher 1.24 and later contains an `else` branch in the macros, which is used here.
 If that is not available, another macro with the negated condition has to be added (doubling the performance impact) to resume the timer.